hpc-apps/EXA_PMRA20/README.md

 * Sameer Shende, U. of Oregon

 # How to submit
 Submissions should be in PDF format , and should be formatted in a double-column format with a font size 10 pt or larger.
 They should not exceed 10 pages (all inclusive).
-Please follow the ACM format located at https://www.acm.org/publications/proceedings-template.
+Please follow the [ACM format]( https://www.acm.org/publications/proceedings-template)
-The paper submission online system is open(TBC)

 # Important dates
 * Paper Submission: May 25, 2020 (AoE)